 - Providers can use a new eye examination billing code for an initial examination of a new patient.
-A provider may also bill for a new member examination if a member has not been examined for 3 consecutive years by that provider/group. - A routine examination for an established patient in subsequent years can be billed as a follow-up examination - Providers can continue to bill this way unless the member has not been examined for 3 consecutive years at that office, at which time the service may be billed with a new member examination code as indicated above - A medical examination may be billed if the member has the benefit as indicated in our state-specific PRG. - Follow-up examinations for the same medical condition noted above may be billed based on the acuteness of the condition and the documented services provided - According to Medicare Carriers Manual Section 15501.1 H, if more than one evaluation and management (face-to-face) service is provided on the same day to the same patient, whether by the same provider or more than one provider in the same specialty in the same group, only one evaluation and management service may be billed.
+A provider may also bill for a new member examination if a member has not been examined for 3 consecutive years by that provider/group. - A routine examination for an established patient in subsequent years can be billed as a follow up examination - Providers can continue to bill this way unless the member has not been examined for 3 consecutive years at that office, at which time the service may be billed with a new member examination code as indicated above - A medical examination may be billed if the member has the benefit as indicated in our State-Specific PRG - Follow -examinations for the same medical condition noted above may be billed based on the acuteness of the condition and the documented services provided - According to Medicare Carriers Manual Section 15501.1 H, if more than one evaluation and management (face-to-face) service is provided on the same day to the same patient, whether by the same provider or more than one provider in the same specialty in the same group, only one evaluation and management service may be billed.
+Optometrists and Ophthalmologists from the same group are considered the same specialty, for covered services provided within the scope of optometry, in each applicable state.
 Therefore, a comprehensive eye examination and a medical examination, such as a diabetic eye evaluation, may not be billed on the same date of service.
 Instead of billing two examinations separately, providers should select a level of service representative of the combined visits and submit the appropriate code for that level.
-The less extensive procedure is bundled into the more extensive procedure. - The services furnished and associated medical record documentation must meet the definition of the CPT code billed.
-This is especially important when providers bill the highest levels of visit and consultation codes.
+The less extensive procedure is bundled into the more extensive procedure. - The services furnished and associated medical record documentation must meet the definition of the CPT code billed - This is important when providers bill the highest levels of visit and consultation codes.

-Example: For a provider to bill a comprehensive eye exam - new patient
+Example: For a provider to bill a comprehensive eye exam - new patient:

-- The patient may not have been examined by a provider in the practice within the past three years - The history must meet the CPT code's definition of a comprehensive history - All components of an examination need to be recorded, including dilation or equivalent
+- The patient may not have been examined by a provider in the practice within the past 3 years - The history must meet the CPT code's definition of a comprehensive history - All components of an examination need to be recorded, including dilation or equivalent